epw/consensus/Consensus Book.md

 ##### Publish Or Perish

  When you take this move, you may note a small but substantial shift you are attempting to make in the Consensus.
 Start a Consensus Shift status track.
-At the beginning of the session, roll +Charm.
+At the beginning of the session, roll +Without.
 On a 10+, advance your Consensus Shift track.
 On a 7-9, advance your Consensus Shift track, but choose 1:

 * The GM advances the Consensus Front

-* Add a negative "quirk" to your consensus shift. (ie the Panacea you are working into the Consensus sometimes just up and kills the person dosed with it, instead of curing them.)
+* Add a negative "quirk" to your consensus shift. (ex. the Panacea you are working into the Consensus sometimes just up and kills the person dosed with it, instead of curing them.)

 On a miss, the GM will advance the Consensus Front and make a move.